Maple Ridge, Tulsa: General description

 The former home of Mr. and Mrs William G. Skelly is in the MRHD.
-The Skellys bought the house in at 2107 Madison Avenue in 1923.
+The Skellys bought the house at 2107 Madison Avenue in 1923.
 Skelly's widow, Gertrude, donated the house and its furnishings to the University of Tulsa (TU) in 1957.
 TU sold the house to private owners in 1959, then repurchased it in 2012.
 It is now designated as Skelly House and serves as the home of the TU president.
 The house was added to the National Register of Historic Places in 1978.

 Harwelden Mansion is an English Tudor mansion built in 1923 by oil baron E.P.
 Harwell and his wife, Mary Harwell which now serves as an Event Center and Bed and Breakfast.
 Other notable Maple Ridge homeowners included J. J. McGraw and Arthur Newlin, president and vice-president, respectively of Exchange National Bank (then the largest bank in Tulsa and direct ancestor of present-day BOK, the largest bank in Oklahoma); Waite Phillips, entrepreneur and builder of the Philtower and the present-day Philbrook Museum.